holdenc20/Animator/Resources/README.md

 io.TweenModelBuilder: This interface contains all the methods that the io.AnimationFileReader class calls as it reads a file containing the animation and builds a model.
 It is parameterized over the actual model type.
+One important detail about our TweenModelBuilder is that our Animation only stores one type of Motion which represents all three types of changes ( position, color, scale) at once.
+Thus, our TweenModelBuilder has to do extra computations to combine each of these types of motions into one before building.

 io.TweenBuilderImpl: Implementation of the TweenModelBuilder interface that creates an animation of type Animator from a file.